The Science Support Program

 Beyond providing the resources, the program organizes training courses, workshops, integration events for the researchers such as the Serrapilheira Meet Ups, held annually.
 The goal is to enhance training and to develop the careers of the grantees, as well as creating interdisciplinary cooperation spaces and fostering initiatives to promote diversity in science, science outreach and open science.

-For details on the researchers receiving support, click on this link.
+For details on the researchers receiving support, click on this link (in Portuguese).

 Science Outreach Program